Department of Labor Logo United States Department of Labor

 Net birth-death revisions

-The difference between CES estimates and the population employment results from various sources, and disaggregating it into its components is complex.
-Both are subject to nonresponse and reporting error.
+The difference between CES estimates and the population employment results from various sources.
+Disaggregating it into its components is complex.
+Both data sources are subject to nonresponse and reporting error.
 Additionally, the CES estimates are subject to sampling error and business birth and death modeling error.

 The CES sample alone is not sufficient for estimating the total nonfarm employment level because each month new establishments generate employment that cannot be captured through the sample.
 There is an unavoidable lag between an establishment opening for business and its appearance on the CES sample frame.
 The sample frame is built from UI quarterly tax records.
 These records cover virtually all U.S. employers and include business births, but they only become available for updating the CES sampling frame 7 to 9 months after the reference month.
 After the births appear on the frame, there is also time required for sampling, contacting, and soliciting cooperation from the establishments, and verifying the initial data provided.
 In practice, BLS cannot sample and begin to collect data from new establishments until they are at least a year old.

 BLS has researched both sample-based and model-based approaches to measuring employment from business births and deaths that have not yet appeared on the UI universe frame.
 The research demonstrated that sampling for births was not feasible in the very short CES production timeframes, so BLS uses a model-based approach to account for this employment.
 This model incorporates two components.
 The first component is an indirect imputation for business deaths.
 The second component is an autoregressive integrated moving average (ARIMA) time series model designed to estimate the net birth-death employment not accounted for by the imputation from the first component.
-More information on the CES birth-death model is available in the Birth-Death Model section of the CES Technical Notes.
+More information on the CES birth-death model is available in the Business births and deaths section of the CES Handbook of Methods.

 An analysis of error in the birth-death model and the effect of those errors on CES estimation follows.